jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (c) the period for which any other coastal permit, or any other land use consent to do something that would otherwise contravene section 13, is granted is such period, not exceeding 35 years, as is specified in the consent and if no such period is specified, is 5 years from the date of commencement of the consent under section 116:
   (d) the period for which any other resource consent is granted is the period (not exceeding 35 years from the date of granting) specified in the consent and, if no such period is specified, is 5 years from the date of commencement of the consent under section 116.
 (2) Despite anything in subsection (1), the period of an extant wastewater consent (as defined in section 139B), may be extended as specified in section 139C.
+(3) Despite anything in subsection (1), the period of a resource consent to which section 123C applies is the period specified in that section.

 ### 123A Duration of consent for aquaculture activities
 (1) A coastal permit authorising aquaculture activities to be undertaken in the coastal marine area must specify the period for which it is granted.